psychological safety in the medical workplace

 The Cost of Silence

-In medicine, silence isn’t neutral, it’s dangerous.
+In medicine, silence is not neutral, it’s dangerous.

-The cost isn’t just emotional, it’s practical:
+The cost is not only emotional, it’s operational:

 -